-For more insights into how UHNWIs plan to invest in 2021, view the full results of the Attitudes Survey online Source: Knight Frank Research WEALTH CITIES HOME INVESTING PASSIONS DATABANK P42 P43 THE WEALTH REPORT 2021 This year's selection features more up-and-coming locations than ever before and profiles a diverse range of urban hotspots and rural retreats.
+For more insights into how UHNWIs plan to invest in 2021, view the full results of the Attitudes Survey online r's selection features more up-and-coming locations r before and profiles a diverse range of urban hotspots and rural retreats.
 Need convincing?
-Our global team of residential property experts explains its picks Next neighbourhoods he events of 2020 have shone a spotlight not just on how we interact with our homes, but also the neighbourhoods where they are located.
+Our global team of residential property experts explains its picks This year's selection features more up-and-coming locations than ever before and profiles a diverse range of urban hotspots neighbourhoods he events of 2020 have shone a spotlight not just on how we interact with our homes, but also the neighbourhoods where they are located.
 The natural environment, connectivity - both in terms of technology and community - as well as privacy are now more important than ever.
 Using our local knowledge, Knight Frank's global teams have handpicked those markets they believe are primed for growth in a post-pandemic world.
 We highlight ten on the following pages, but head online for our full selection of more than 40 hotspots.
 Despite the turmoil, new opportunities are emerging as the way we live, work, exercise and interact is changing.
 Travel restrictions may be clipping the wings of prime buyers but with fewer people tethered to an office, this is likely to change with knock-on effects for second-home markets and investors globally.
 Each of our locations fits into one of four categories that we know are driving purchasing decisions among our clients: